SummerOfCode2020/syllabus/cheatsheet.md

 ### GIT COMMANDS
-* GIT BRANCH - Allows you to see a list of all your current branches and the one youre currently working in.
+* `git branch` - Allows you to see a list of all your current branches and the one youre currently working in.

-* GIT CHECKOUT "Branch name":  This is used to move between your branches.
+* `git checkout "Branch name"`:  This is used to move between your branches.

-* GIT CHECKOUT -B "Branch name":  Creates a new branch and switches to it.
+* `git checkout -b "Branch name"`:  Creates a new branch and switches to it.

-* GIT STATUS: Lets you know if there are any files that have changes that need to be moved to your staging area.
+* `git status`: Lets you know if there are any files that have changes that need to be moved to your staging area.

-* GIT ADD .: Used to move a set of changes from your working area to your staging area.
+* `git add .`: Used to move a set of changes from your working area to your staging area.

-* GIT COMMIT -M "Comment detailing changes": This gets your file ready to be pushed from your local.
+* `git commit -m "Comment detailing changes"`: This gets your file ready to be pushed from your local.

-* GIT PULL: Used to fetch all the changes from the remote and sync them with your local.
+* `git pull`: Used to fetch all the changes from the remote and sync them with your local.

-* GIT PUSH: Used to push changes from your local repository and sync them with the remote.
+* `git push`: Used to push changes from your local repository and sync them with the remote.

-* GIT CLONE "Repository link": Used to clone a remote repository and sync it with your local.
+* `git clone "Repository link"`: Used to clone a remote repository and sync it with your local.

-* GIT INIT: The "init" command creates a brand new Git repository.
+* `git init`: The "init" command creates a brand new Git repository.

 ### NODE COMMANDS
-* NPM INSTALL: Used when you see a node module to install its dependencies.
+* `npm install`: Used when you see a node module to install its dependencies.

-* NPM RUN DEV: Makes the local host accessible and runs everything listed in the packacge.json.
+* `npm run dev`: Makes the local host accessible and runs everything listed in the packacge.json.

-* NPM INIT -Y: Creates a package.json while also answering yes to all the questions that follow the init.
+* `npm init -y`: Creates a package.json while also answering yes to all the questions that follow the init.

-* NODE "FILE_NAME": Is used to run a test on a single file, usually to view the results of a consol.log().
+* `node "FILE_NAME"`: Is used to run a test on a single file, usually to view the results of a consol.log().

 ### HTML & CSS